-Proposals received from Bidders in response to this RFP will be evaluated to identify resources that could assist EPE in its efforts to comply with the requirements of the REA and Rule 572 and to provide continued reliable and adequate electric service to its customers at the lowest reasonable cost with due consideration to environmental sustainability.
+Proposals received from Bidders in response to this RFP will be evaluated to identify resources that could assist EPE in its efforts to provide continued reliable and adequate electric service to its customers at the lowest reasonable cost with due consideration to environmental sustainability.
 Following a review of technical, economic, and environmental factors, as more fully described herein, EPE will determine the alternative(s) that best meet its objectives and may initiate contract negotiations with Bidder(s) as appropriate.
-Any selected proposal(s) and contract(s) will be subject to EPE's Board of Directors' approval and NMPRC regulatory approval requirements.
+Any selected proposal(s) and contract(s) will be subject to EPE's Board of Directors' approval, PUCT regulatory approval, and any other applicable regulatory approval requirements.